 2020 Workshops for Adults

 The nerdy-coolest book club / geek session is going to the movies!
 (Note: we are not going ANYWHERE.
 Come on, folks.
 We’re Zooming.)
-We’ve read a lot lately and in the past we’ve done our share of field trips, but for now we’re going to stay indoors and look at several different filmed versions of Shakespeare’s King Lear.
+We’ve read a lot lately and in the past we’ve done our share of field trips, but for now we’re going to stay indoors and look at several different filmed versions/adaptations of Shakespeare’s Hamlet.

-For the first week we’re going to chat about two versions streaming free online (the most recent Kentucky Shakespeare production, streaming through August 9, and Sir Patrick Stewart’s made-for-TV Western, King of Texas).
+For the first week we’re going to chat about a couple of versions streaming free online (the most recent Kentucky Shakespeare production, streaming Dec 4-6, the Olivier classic, and the wire-combat martial arts extravaganza Legend of the Black Scorpion).
 Then we’ll split off and do our own thing for the second week, looking at whatever versions/adaptations strike the individual fancy and reporting back (plenty of free ones are out there, but if you want to buy/rent, we certainly won’t try to stop you).
 And while we do all this, we’ll of course also be chatting about the uncut, unadapted Shakespeare script and how everything compares, how different takes resonate differently, and how there are gloriously few rules about all this.

 Now, for some reading Shakespeare brings back nightmares of that one nun/former coach who taught Freshman English.
 But digging into these plays and treating them like the playscripts they are can be a lot of grown-up fun once you unlock some of the tricky bits in a casual, snack’n’chat, no-test-on-the-reading setting.
 So resident Kentucky Shakespeare actor/dramaturg (pronounced: professional nerd) Gregory Maupin will lead a group through these sessions that can help you get the most out of reading Shakespeare on your own, before a show/movie, or with a group of other weirdos who enjoy this kind of thing, too*.